SOCIETY OF ENVIRONMENTAL JOURNALISTS

 SEJ is committed to taking all reasonable steps to prevent harassment and will make every reasonable effort to promptly and completely address any harassment that may occur.
 However, SEJ cannot take prompt and effective remedial action unless each incident of harassment is reported immediately.

-Anyone who believes that she or he has been subjected to harassment or discrimination of any kind within the meaning of this policy should report the incident immediately or as soon as possible to SEJ’s Executive Director or the President of SEJ’s Board of Directors.
+Anyone who believes that they have been subjected to harassment or discrimination of any kind within the meaning of this policy should report the incident immediately or as soon as possible to SEJ’s Executive Director or the President of SEJ’s Board of Directors.
 Violations that occur at an SEJ event also may be reported directly to the organizers of the event.
 Anyone else who observes conduct that they believe is in violation of this policy also is encouraged to report the conduct in the same manner.

 Any individual making a claim of harassment or discrimination should provide as much information as possible about the details of the incident or incidents, name or names of the individuals involved, the names of any witnesses, and any written, electronic or physical evidence.
 Reporting should be made without any fear of retaliation.
 Retaliation against any employee, member, board member, speaker or invited guest, exhibitor, event attendee, vendor or contractor or volunteer for reporting harassment will not be tolerated.